vvscode/docs/docs/verification/verification-for-javascript/verification-js-sinch-client.md

 ---
 title: Sinch Client
+excerpt: >-
-excerpt: 'Example on how to set up the Sinch Client for verification of a user.
-Read more.'
+  Example on how to set up the Sinch Client for verification of a user.
+Read more.
 next:
   pages:
     - verification-js-verification